 The Compensation Committee is pleased to present its report on executive compensation.
-This report describes the components of the Company's executive officer compensation programs and the basis on which compensation determinations for 1994 were made with respect to the executive officers of the Company.
+This report describes the components of the Company's executive officer compensation programs and the basis on which compensation determinations for 1995 were made with respect to the executive officers of the Company.

 Following the Merger in 1993, the Company retained the consulting firm Hewitt Associates ("Hewitt") to conduct a study of the Company's executive compensation practices.
-The Compensation Committee reviewed the findings of this study and made its recommendations to the Board of Directors of the Company at the meeting held in January 1994.
+In December 1995, the Committee retained Towers Perrin ("Towers") to further study the Company's executive compensation practices.
+The Compensation Committee reviewed the findings of these studies and made its recommendations to the Board of Directors of the Company at the meetings held in December 1994 and February, March, May, and December 1995.